L'avventura - Michelangelo Antonioni - Monica Vitti - Claudia - Lisca Bianca - Stromboli

 L'avventura - Michelangelo Antonioni - Monica Vitti - Claudia - Palermo

 The point of L’avventura is not to maximize a sensation of awe in the same way that drama maximizes excitement.
 The phenomenon of wonder, rather, is synonymous with a sharpness of vision.
 Genuine and lasting wonder happens not when we imagine some ideal or extreme world, but when we see the world as it’s given to us – even the mundane and disappointing.
 Antonioni’s chief purpose, at least from L’avventura forward, is to intensify our vision, to teach us to apprehend the world and our own lives from a perspective that transcends our petulant desires to make things the way we want them to be.
 Our habit of molding the world to our wishes, not only in our work but in our vision, is what makes disappointment so unbearable.
-There’s also, in Antonioni’s method, a lesson in watching movies – most people come to a movie expecting steady stimulation, a rising dramatic trajectory, characters they can identify with, and a satisfying resolution.
+There’s also, in Antonioni’s method, a lesson in watching movies.
+Most people come to a movie expecting steady stimulation, a rising dramatic trajectory, characters they can identify with, and a satisfying resolution.
 L’avventura refuses these demands, hoping to teach us to see a movie for what it is, not what we want it to be.

 In place of a mounting dramatic arc with closure at the end, L’avventura brings us back where we started, this time with a clearer and more mature vision.
 The opening scene, like the ending, is a picture of disappointment.
 Anna’s father is disappointed with the housing development happening around his villa; the father and daughter are disappointed in each other; the father is disappointed in his diplomatic career, and he’s disappointed in Sandro.
-What’s unusual, in retrospect, is that none of this goes anywhere dramatically – we’re simply left to take note of it and move on, ultimately to find it resonating at the end in Taormina.
+What’s unusual, in retrospect, is that none of this goes anywhere dramatically.
+We’re simply left to take note of it and move on, ultimately to find it resonating at the end in Taormina.
 The two scenes resonate in another way: the opening is set to the west of the Vatican hill, and the dome of St. Peter’s Basilica rises conspicuously in the background; while at the end, Mount Etna fills the place of St. Peter’s.
 One landmark echoes another, but the second one, significantly, is a landmark of nature without the moralistic and emotional connotations that the Vatican carries, especially for Italians.
 We can more easily look at a mountain for what it really is.

 L'avventura - Michelangelo Antonioni - Gabriele Ferzetti - Sandro - Noto - rooftop - church

 The idea of a journey that returns to its beginning implies a round trip, a kind of palindrome.
 It’s not obvious that L’avventura forms a palindrome until we realize how many ways its second half echoes its first.
 Sandro tosses newspaper pages off the boat, and electioneers in Noto toss flyers out of a car.
-Sandro proposes marriage to Anna on the island overlooking the sea, and he proposes to Claudia on a church roof overlooking a city.
+Sandro discusses marriage with Anna on the island overlooking the sea, and he proposes to Claudia on a church roof overlooking a city.
 A throng of excited men swarms around Gloria Perkins in Messina, and another crowd gathers around Claudia in Noto.
 Anna asks “Why, why, why, why, why, why?” in Rome, and Sandro asks “Why, why, why?” on the bell tower.
 The search party on Lisca Bianca uses suspension ropes which look like the bell ropes in Noto.
 Sandro picks a fight with a fisherman and again with an architecture student.
 Anna lies about a shark, and Sandro lies about the spilt ink.
 Claudia spies Sandro making love to Anna in Rome and catches him with Gloria Perkins at the end.
 These and many other echoes help the viewer to look at ordinary details with the interest normally reserved for the dramatic.

 The title of L’avventura refers outwardly to the characters’ journey, with a further connotation in Italian of a romantic or sexual fling, as Sandro jokingly calls his affair with Claudia.
 More importantly though, the title describes the movie’s intention to offer an experience instead of a story.
 This difference between story and experience accounts for the gap between audience expectation and the reality of L’avventura.
 A story is supposed to be dramatic, and it puts the listener or viewer in a passive position, but an experience implies active participation, and in the end it should be more memorable.
 Most movies pretend to offer an experience, but it’s only a vicarious version of what the characters go through.
 If we watch L’avventura attentively, our experience will be something apart from Sandro’s and Claudia’s experience.